Kubiczek36/plt_styles/readme.md

 > plt.style.use(['dark_background', 'presentation'])
 > ```
 > Note that styles further to the right will overwrite values that are already defined by styles on the left.

-- use `matplotlib.get_configdir()`
-  - will be problematic for all the conda environments
-  - maybe allways update with the latest styles saved in well known place